 Through a series of lectures and discussions from our London summer faculty and lecturers students receive intensive exposure to fundamental tenets of English law during a 5-day orientation program that emphasizes English and international legal institutions, the legal profession, court structure, and procedure in both civil and criminal cases, as well as selected areas of substantive law.
 Classes are supplemented by visits to one of the Inns of Court, a guided tour of "Legal London", and other site visits.
 It is the student's responsibility to confirm with their home school/college that the course(s) taken as part of this program will satisfy their degree requirements.

 Applications received before March 1 are given preferred consideration and reviewed on a rolling basis.

 For more information, please contact:

-Cancellation/Refund policy: The program would be cancelled if students would be endangered for political or health reasons of there is there is insufficient student interest.
+Cancellation/Refund policy: The program will be cancelled if students would be endangered for political or health reasons or if there is insufficient student interest.
 In the event of cancellation, all fees which have been paid will be refunded.
 The Syracuse University Bursar’s Office will process all refunds due to cancellation within 5-10 business days.
-The Law in London program has not experienced a cancellation in its 38-year history.
+The LondonEx program went on hiatus in the summer of 2020 due to the COVID-19 pandemic.

 U.S. State Department Travel Information: Syracuse Abroad has regular access to the U.S. Department of State Consular Information Sheets, Travel Advisories, and Worldwide Notices regarding matters that may affect the security of our participants.
 Resident Directors will be notified immediately of any safety concerns and will communicate those concerns and further instructions to students.
 They will post the notices for student, faculty and staff information.
 If England is declared an area of instability, participants will be notified promptly.
 They will be permitted to withdraw from the program and they will be refunded all fees paid except for room and board payments expended prior to the date that England was declared an area of instability.